Vogtlandian: Vogtlandian proverb

 Translated literally: "There, where hares are called a pair of pants and a pair of pants are called Husen, that's the place I call home."

-This proverb is also quite common in neighboring Erzgebirge due to the shift of vowels illustrated through it, which is also a feature of Erzgebirgisch.
+This proverb is also quite common in neighboring Ore Mountains due to the shift of vowels illustrated through it, which is also a feature of Erzgebirgisch.

 Commonalities and differences

 Vogtlandian appears as a more than less fluent transition between Meißenisch in the area Chemnitz – Zwickau, Upper East Franconian in the area south to Hof, and South Eastern Thuringian in the area around Gera.

 Pre-Vogtländisch is the name for the transitional area to Upper Saxon, which surrounds Reichenbach.
 Here the originary singing of words is only audible rudimentally, which also holds true for the over-emphasis of intonation within a sentence.
 Following the Göltzsch upstream, these phenomena will increase strongly.